[Note: This post was originally published in April 2025 and last updated in September 2025]

 Now, I know people usually want to see the numbers, so here are a few I feel comfortable sharing:

-- I’ve published 10 Webflow templates so far.
+- I had published 10 Webflow templates.

-- In total, I’ve made just under $4,000 USD over the past 10 months from template sales.
+- In total, I made just under $4,000 USD over 10 months.

-- And I’ve seen real growth in my personal brand, especially on LinkedIn, just from consistently sharing what I’m working on.
+- I’ve seen real growth in my personal brand, especially on LinkedIn, just from consistently sharing what I’m working on.

 The 2 biggest misconceptions about selling Webflow templates